 In 2009 our first project 'Benches' was inspired by conversations with strangers on public benches around Stoke-on-Trent.
 This led to an unshakeable commitment to centre our projects around the lived experiences of the people we live alongside.
 As our work developed, we sought ways of deepening participation in our projects, which has led to our practice of co-creation.

 We create shows collaboratively with people telling their own stories, shaping their individual narratives into a unique collective performance.
-This process is supported by a team of professional artists who are highly skilled in community engagement.
+This process is supported by a team of professional artists who are also highly skilled facilitators.

-1:1 Conversations – We first undertake 1:1 conversations to open dialogues around the topics we're exploring.
+1:1 Conversations – We have many 1:1 conversations to open dialogues around the topics we're exploring.
 We take a rigorous ethical approach, ensuring everyone we engage with has an opportunity to stay involved and understands how the information they share may contribute.

-Research and development – We then take a committed group of people through to join us in exploring a new site and how we might create a performance together.
+Research and development – We take self-selected groups of people through to join us in exploring a new site and how we might create a performance together.
 We discuss ideas, sing, dance, write and eat together!

 Rehearsal and performance – Finally we rehearse with our combined community and professional cast to realise a unique performance based on the journeys of all involved.
-We perform in iconic sites around Stoke-on-Trent, reanimating unused spaces.
+We perform in non arts venues around Stoke-on-Trent, often reanimating unused spaces.

 Evaluation - We are committed to thoroughly evidencing and evaluating our work as well as sharing the learning from our projects.
 You can view a copy of our most recent creative evaluation here (printed copies available on request)